STAR President – Dr. Uttam Gaulee

 Dr. Gaulee has devoted over two decades of his academic and professional life to promoting solutions related to student success, workforce development, and institutional effectiveness.
 While serving in increasingly higher capacities of the Community College Futures Assembly and Bellwether College Consortium between 2012 and 2016, he collaborated with multiple national commissions and affiliated councils of the American Association of Community Colleges (AACC) to evaluate and promote best practices among community colleges and hosted national policy summits on workforce development, reverse transfer, and talent pipeline management.

-Dr. Gaulee serves as president of the Society of Transnational Academic Researchers (STAR),a member-supported grassroots organization building communities that support the advancement of international scholars working across borders.
-Recently, the STAR Scholars network is contributing to the quality enhancement initiatives in universities in the global south.
-Dr. Gaulee’s recent keynote speech during an annual conference in Indonesia can be viewed here.
+Dr. Gaulee serves as president of the Society of Transnational Academic Researchers (STAR Scholars Network), a member-supported grassroots organization building communities that support the advancement of scholars working across borders.
+Recently, the STAR Scholars network has been contributing to quality enhancement initiatives in universities in the global south.
+Watch Dr. Gaulee’s keynote speech delivered during the 8th anniversary of the STAR Scholars Network.